 James Hamilton-Paterson also reveals how four years of war produced profound changes both in the aircraft themselves and in military attitudes and strategy.
 By 1918 it was widely accepted that domination of the air above the battlefield was crucial to military success, a realization that would change the nature of warfare forever.

 James Hamilton-Paterson is the author of Empires of the Clouds, the classic account of the golden age of British aviation.
 He won a Whitbread Prize for his first novel, Gerontius.
 His most recent book was Marked for Death, a history of aerial combat during World War 1.
 He lives in Austria.

 "The account is enlivened by quotes from pilots' journals and letters home.
-Best of all, the author is a consummate storyteller; not only does the book tell a fascinating story, it is nearly impossible to put down."
+Best of all, the author—who has a solid body of fiction to his credit—is a consummate storyteller; not only does the book tell a fascinating story, it is nearly impossible to put down."

 "A terrific story, which Hamilton-Paterson tells with tremendous relish, elegance, and attention to detail.
 An acclaimed poet and novelist, he is excellent at capturing the sheer courage of the pilots who ran risks that almost defy credibility."

 "Penned by one of Britain’s most prolific and highly regarded authors, this book exhibits a clear, engaging prose so generously adorned with anecdotes and descriptive quotes that readers will want to keep on reading.
 This expertly written and nicely illustrated book is highly recommended."

 – Over the Front

 "An exhilarating book.
 By turns, thrilling, joyful, wistful, and provocative."

 "Marked for Death is as interesting as it is scholarly.
 It is an authentic and comprehensive history of air war as well as the Royal Flying Corps and the Royal Air Force.
 Both experts and laypeople will find it highly readable."